Galaxyrelic/Galaxyrelic/README.md

 🌎 My interests include video games, development, programming, tech, and design/art!

-🏝️ Contributor & Admin to OpenCPI, an open-source version of the Club Penguin Island client/game.
+🏝️ Contributor & Admin to OpenCPI, an open-source version of Disney's original Club Penguin Island client/game.

 ⚒️ I develop on Roblox as a Builder and Programmer.